 Paddocks prepared for spring use need 5 or 6 months of preparation, whereas paddocks prepared for summer or autumn use need about 3 months of preparation time.

 Source: Modeled from death rate of the L3 population in ‘Simulation of pasture larval populations of Haemonchus contortus’ by IA Barger, PR Benyon & WH Southcott.
 Proceedings of the Australian Society of Animal Production (1972) 9: 38

 Barber’s pole worms are quite long (20 to 30 mm) and clearly visible.
 Only adult females have the characteristic ‘barber’s pole’ appearance due to the pink (blood-filled) intestinal tract of the worm twisted around the paler reproductive tract; whereas the males are smaller (around 15 mm) and pale pink.
 Females are prolific egg layers, laying up to 10,000 eggs per day, as such, higher worm egg counts are usually seen with these worms.

 Adult female black scour worms lay 100–200 eggs per day.
-Black scour worms live in the first three metres of the small intestine of the sheep and cause damage to the lining of the gut.
+Black scour worms live in the first three metres of the small intestine of the goat and cause damage to the lining of the gut.
 The adult female in the small intestine lays eggs, which are passed out in the dung.

 The following practices or a combination of these can create paddocks with less worm contamination and lower worm-risk:

 The value of rotational grazing management as an aid for worm control is based on:

 Rotational grazing has been demonstrated to reduce barber’s pole worm infection in summer rainfall regions.